capsule-corp-ternoa/ternoa-js/README.md

 const createMyFirstNFT = async () => {
   try {
+    // We initialize an API instance connected to the Alphanet chain await initializeApi()

     // We will need a keyring to sign and submit the transaction const account = await generateSeed()
     const keyring = await getKeyringFromSeed(account.seed)

-    // Here we create, sing and submit the transaction await createNft("My first NFT", 10, 1, false, keyring, WaitUntil.BlockInclusion) } catch (e) {
+    // Here we create, sign and submit the transaction await createNft("My first NFT", 10, 1, false, keyring, WaitUntil.BlockInclusion) } catch (e) {
     console.log(e)